FrHassan/Assessing-DDD-based-Microservices-Architectures/README.md

 ### Application of the Methodology

-To apply the methodology, we kindly request that you adhere to the provided following instructions:
+To apply the methodology with Neo4j, the following steps are followed:

 **1.** Install _Neo4j Desktop_ following the instructions mentioned in [[5]](https://neo4j.com/docs/desktop-manual/current/installation/download-installation/).
 **2.** Use _Neo4j Desktop_ to create a new graph database.